telekosmos/adf-test-cicd/README.md

 When the data pipeline we are working on is finished, we can do a PR to review then merge the work in the `master` branch.
 It's in this moment when the build and deployment to _uat_ then _production_ process starts.

+> There are some pre-requisites before going straight to setup the CICD in Azure DevOps, like having a subscription, organization and DevOps project.
+The company should already have that in place, otherwise we have to find the right people to set up these prerequisites for you.

 First we have to set up the build stage.
-For the ADF case, it will _compile_ the repo files to yield an _ARM template_ with the assets in the DataFactory and the parameters used in any of those asets.
+For the ADF case, it will actually _compile_ the repo files to yield an _ARM template_ with the assets in the DataFactory and the parameters used in any of those asets.

 To set up the build, go to DevOps, _Pipelines_ and click on **New pipeline** button.
 Choose _Azure Repos Git_ and choose the repo your work belongs to and then _Starter pipeline_ and you will get a sample of a very simple, generic and mostly useless `azure-pipelines.yaml` which you will have to customize.
+This file describes the build process for Azure pipelines.
 Now what is better is follow [this Microsoft doc](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-delivery-improvements#the-new-cicd-flow) for the new and easy way to build the artifact out of the project.

-As we have to add a file _external_ to the DataFactory we are working on, it is better:
+ As according to that document we have to add a file _external_ to the DataFactory we are working on, it is better:

 - Merge the branch into master.
 Click on _Create a pull request_ and follow the usual flow to get the branch merged into `master`
 - Create a new branch and add a `package.json` file with the following content as per the link above: